zymiller/cse12-pa5-Partition/README.md

 ## Asking for Help

-This is a **closed** PA, and the coding task for this assignment is to implement and test `findCounterExample` along with the two partition methods and you must complete that on your own.
-However there are lots of ways to get help!
-In particular, we talked about quicksort and partition in lecture, so feel free to ask TAs for help understanding those algorithms.
+The coding task for this assignment is to implement and test `findCounterExample` along with the two partition methods.
+You are free to go to help hours for assistance, but be aware that tutors may not be able to directly answer your questions or debug your program.

-Some good questions to ask a tutor or TA if you don't quite understand:

-- What's the difference between quicksort and partition?
-- Why does partition take a low and a high index along with the array?
-- What is a pivot?

 ## Answers to FAQ
 - The input arrays are string arrays of letters, not numeric strings like {"1", "2", "3"}.